05 May 6 Ways to Be a More Transformational Leader

 What is in your resilience wardrobe?
 What can you pull out on a minute’s notice to protect you from going on that downward spiral toward exhaustion and burnout as you walk through the storms?

-I combed the research as I was writing my book and asked some of the experts I interviewed for their best recommendations around resilience.
-Of the many practices discussed more fully in the book, here are just a few suggestions:
+I combed the research as I wrote my book and asked some of the experts I interviewed for their best recommendations around resilience.
+Of the many practices discussed more fully in the book, there are a few that tend to stand out.

-- Practice email intelligence – pick three times each day to check and respond to emails.
-Research shows that checking more frequently disrupts focus, causes more stress and releases more cortisol into our body, which interferes with memory and lowers immunity.
+The first is email intelligence.
+Pick only three times each day to check and respond to emails.
+Research shows that checking more frequently disrupts focus, causes more stress, and releases more cortisol into our body, interfering with memory and lowering immunity.

-- Take time to meditate – studies show that a short daily meditation improves positivity and creativity.
-If this is not a daily practice for you, consider that the effects of meditation tend to be cumulative, so even if you miss a day or two, 12-15 minutes/day on most days will make a difference!
+Meditation is a way of practicing mindfulness.
+Studies show that a short daily meditation improves positivity and creativity.
+If this is not a daily practice for you, consider that the effects of meditation tend to be cumulative, so even if you miss a day or two, 15 minutes/day on most days will make a difference!